postgresml/postgresml/pgml-docs/docs/user_guides/transformers/pre_trained_models.md

 Most pipelines operate on `TEXT[]` inputs, but some require binary `BYTEA[]` data like audio classifiers; `inputs` can be `SELECT`ed from tables in the database, or they may be passed in directly with the query.
 The output of this call is a `JSONB` structure that is task specific.

+!!! tip

+    These models are cached per connection to improve repeated calls in a single session.
+To free that memory, you'll need to close your connection.
+You may want to establish dedicated credentials and connection pools via [pgcat](https://github.com/levkk/pgcat) or [pgbouncer](https://www.pgbouncer.org/) for larger models that have billions of parameters.
+You may also pass `{"cache": false}` in the JSON `call` args to prevent this behavior.

 ### Translation
 An English to French translation with the default pre-trained model: